fpirotti/lasPhotoCamSIM/README.md

 # lasPhotoCamSIM

-Provides a simulated hemispherical photograph at user-defined positions in a point cloud, with gap-fraction calculation and projected grids with counts of points occluding sectors of spherical dome..
+Provides a simulated photograph at user-defined positions in a point cloud, with  calculation of how much light arrives to the lens and grids projected with four mathematical hemispherical lens models: equiangular, equidistant, stereographic, and orthographic.

 <img src="./img1.jpg" />

+See paper XXXX

 ## Installation instruction